Birth Justice

 Chapter 3.
 Obstetric violence within students’ rite of passage: the reproduction of the obstetric subject and its racialised (m)other

-PART II.
+Part II.
 The Separation of Reproductive Relationality Intermezzo.
 Abortion scene from Portrait de la Jeune Fille en Feu

 Chapter 4.
 Hacking Reproductive Justice: Solomon’s judgment and the captive maternal